 Key Qualities of a Medical Assistant

-Since Medical Assistants could have a variety of tasks day-to-day, they need to be well-rounded when it comes to their skill set.
+Since Medical Assistants have a variety of tasks day-to-day, they need to be well-rounded when it comes to their skill set.
 Medical Assistants must be detail-oriented, able to communicate effectively with doctors and patients, and have solid analytical and technical skills.

 A good understanding of medical charts, the ability to use basic clinical instruments, strong communication skills, and attention to detail are all essential skills of a Medical Assistant.